wilsonmar/oss-perf/swagger.md

 and https://swaggerhub.com/ provides an instance of swagger on a free platform for teams to collaborate on and coordinate across the entire workflow of an API’s lifecycle.
 SwaggerHub leverages a centralized definition to allow the whole team to work together to iteratively design, build, document and manage an API.

 SwaggerHub includes connectors for GitHub, DockerHub and Ready!
 API.

-To validate requests and responses at run-time: swagger-node-express, swagger-play, Osprey

 http://www.programmableweb.com/news/smartbear-picks-swagger-api-project/2015/03/26